15 Slick Facts About Grease

 Kleiser didn’t like this song because he thought the lyrics were too dark and not fitting of the 1950s.
 Kleiser asked Gibb to make the lyrics more upbeat; Gibb told Kleiser he should shoot a serious scene to match the song.
 It became a number one single in the United States.

 Conaway gave Channing a real hickey because he wanted it to be authentic.
-Conaway was also so infatuated with Newton-John he was tongue-tied whenever she was around.
+Conaway was also so infatuated with Newton-John that he was tongue-tied whenever she was around.
 He later married Olivia’s sister, Rona.

 Travolta’s two conditions for agreeing to play Danny were that he could sing “Greased Lightnin',” even though Kenickie sang it in the stage production; and that he had to have “blue black hair like Elvis Presley and Rock Hudson in the movies” because “it’s surreal and it’s very 1950s.”
 The star also argued with Kleiser over the end of the song “Sandy”; he wanted a close-up of himself instead of the cartoon shot of a hot dog diving into a bun.
 Kleiser got his way.